geethaguruju/geethaguruju/README.md

 - I’m currently learning Machine Learning & Artificial Intelligence.
 - I’m looking to collaborate on projects.
 - I can code in languages like python,C/C++,java,Javascript,php and familiar with frameworks like Node.js,Angular Js, Django(python).
-- You can reach me through email- geethaguruju@gmail.com
+- You can reach me through email-geethaguruju@gmail.com

 <!---
 geethaguruju/geethaguruju is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.